American cuisine: Delaware River Valley and Mid-Atlantic

 Bobbing for apples has survived to the present day as a Halloween party classic game, as has a variation on the parlor game of trying to grab an apple hanging from the ceiling blindfolded: it has evolved into trying to catch a donut in one's teeth.

-Immigrants from Southern Europe, namely Sicily, Campania, Lazio, and Calabria, appeared between 1880 and 1960 in New York, New Jersey, Pennsylvania, and Eastern Maryland hoping to escape the extreme poverty and corruption endemic to Italy.
+Immigrants from Southern Europe, namely Sicily, Campania, Lazio, and Calabria, appeared between 1880 and 1960 in New York, New Jersey, Pennsylvania, and Eastern Maryland, hoping to escape the extreme poverty and corruption endemic to Italy.

-Typically none of them spoke English, but rather dialects of Italian and had a culture that was more closely tied to the village they were born in than the high culture only accessible to those who could afford it at this time; many could not read or write in any language.
+Typically, none of them spoke English, but rather dialects of Italian, and their culture was more closely tied to the village where they were born than to the high culture accessible only to those who could afford it at this time; many could not read or write in any language.

-They were employed in manual labor or factory work but it is because of them that dishes like spaghetti with meatballs, New York–style pizza, calzones, and baked ziti exist, and Americans of today are very familiar with semolina based pasta noodles.
+They were employed in manual labor or factory work, but it is because of them that dishes like spaghetti with meatballs, New York–style pizza, calzones, and baked ziti exist, and Americans of today are very familiar with semolina-based pasta noodles.

-Their native cuisine had less of an emphasis on meat, as evidenced by dishes they introduced like pasta e fagioli and minestrone, but the dishes they created in America often piled it on as a sign of wealth and newfound prosperity since for the first time even cheap cuts of it were affordable.
+Their native cuisine placed less emphasis on meat, as evidenced by dishes they introduced, such as pasta e fagioli and minestrone.
+In contrast, the dishes they created in America often piled it on as a sign of wealth and newfound prosperity since, for the first time, even cheap cuts of it were affordable.
 The American recipe for lasagna is proof of this, as mostly it is derived from the Neapolitan version of the dish with large amounts of meat and cheese.

 Carts selling frankfurters, the predecessor to hotdogs, in New York circa 1906.
 The price is listed as "3 cents each or 2 for 5 cents".

 New York–style hot dogs came about with German-speaking emigrants from Austria and Germany, particularly with the frankfurter sausage and the smaller wiener sausage; Jews would also contribute here by introducing the kosher version of these sausages, made of beef rather than pork.
 Today, the New York–style hot dog with sauerkraut, mustard, and the optional cucumber pickle relish is such a part of the local fabric, that it is one of the favorite comestibles of New York and both the pork and the beef versions are beloved.
-Hot dogs are a typical street food sold year round in all but the most inclement weather from thousands of pushcarts.
+Hot dogs are a typical street food sold year-round, in all but the most inclement weather, by thousands of pushcarts.